 Hannah Lees: The images are from various paintings of The Penitent Magdalene where there is a focus on the hands, which are similar to the hand gesture of birds’ wings in flight.
 My interest was connected to removing the context and abstracting an element (the hands) in order for the artworks to express the symbolic nature of a bird in flight.
 There are obvious themes like new beginnings and the Dove as a symbol of peace.

-the ‘sacred’ and the ‘profane’.
+It is the hands I am particularly interested in: the symbol of the two hands joined also expresses the notion of potential for new beginnings and the connection between the ‘sacred’ and the ‘profane’.
 Regardless of religious belief or connections, the symbolic hands become a departure point for abstraction from the original context; in this way, the simple gesture of two hands connecting can be read as making a connection.

 I recall that the original text was much longer, and that we selected extracts from it.
 Could you tell us a bit about the text, and when you wrote it?